llSourcell/Ripple_Explained/README.md

 ### Why not just include a link?

 What if I move the FAQ somewhere else?
 If the client gets translated, do I have to translate this page also?
 What if someone is running it locally and accidentally clicks the link, thereby revealing their IP address to GitHub?
 So much to think about...

+## Credits

+Credits for this code go to [jatchilli](https://github.com/jatchili/minimalist-ripple-client).
+I've merely created a wrapper to get people started.